Wikipedia coverage of American politics: Editing by political operatives

-During the 2006 election cycle

 Some Wikipedia edits by staff of the United States Congress have created controversy, notably in early to mid-2006.
 Several such instances, such as those involving Marty Meehan, Norm Coleman, Conrad Burns, Joe Biden, Tom Harkin, and Tom Coburn received significant media attention.
 Others, such as those involving Gil Gutknecht, David Davis, and Mike Pence, were reported but received less widespread coverage.

 Biographical information on various politicians was edited by their own staff to remove undesirable information (including pejorative statements quoted, or broken campaign promises), add favorable information or "glowing" tributes, add negative information to opponents' biographies, or replace the article in part or whole by staff-authored biographies.

 On January 27, 2006, The Sun, published an article entitled "Rewriting history under the dome", which revealed the editing by Congressional staff members of Representative Marty Meehan's Wikipedia entry.
 Further investigation by Wikipedia editors discovered over a thousand edits by IP addresses allocated to either the House of Representatives or the Senate.
 Wikipedia editors found that most of the edits were considered to be in good faith, but a minority of edits were considered improper.
 At least one of the addresses involved was prohibited from further editing.

-In 2011, vice presidential candidate Sarah Palin commented on the history of Paul Revere.
+In 2011, former vice presidential candidate Sarah Palin commented on the history of Paul Revere.
 This led to Palin supporters attempting to change the Wikipedia article about him to match Palin's comments.

 Ed Summers, a web developer, created a Twitter feed in 2014 to notify any changes made from IP addresses associated with the U.S. Congress: @congressedits was an automated Twitter account initiated in 2014 that tweeted anonymous changes to Wikipedia articles that originated from IP addresses belonging to the United States Congress.
 The changes were presumed to have been made by the staffs of US elected representatives and senators.
 In September 2018, an anonymous editor from Congress posted the personal information of several Republican senators into their articles, leading to CongressEdits being banned from Twitter.

-In August 2014, the Cato Institute suggested that Congressional staffers should spend spare time editing Wikipedia.
+In August 2014, the Cato Institute suggested that congressional staffers should spend spare time editing Wikipedia.
 A panel hosted by the institute endorsed the idea so that congressional staffers could use their time to write neutral and informative articles about proposed legislation to better educate the public.
 Experts on the panel considered the two main obstacles to doing this as being skepticism towards Wikipedia and the history of biased editing from Congressional staffers.
 The Cato Institute suggested one way to overcome these issues would be for the staffers to create user accounts and user profile pages disclosing their connections with Congress.

-On September 27 2018, the disambiguation page for "Devil's Triangle" was edited from a House of Representatives IP address to describe it as a drinking game, matching the testimony of Supreme Court nominee Brett Kavanaugh regarding his use of the term in his high school yearbook.
+On September 27, 2018, the disambiguation page for "Devil's Triangle" was edited from a House of Representatives IP address to describe it as a drinking game, matching the testimony of Supreme Court nominee Brett Kavanaugh regarding his use of the term in his high school yearbook.